AliAkolade/Object-and-Dog-Breed-Classifier/README.md

 * Phone/WhatsApp - +2349032942619

 ### **P.S** -
-This is only the portion of the projct that tests the models.
+This is only the portion of the project that tests the models.
 The parts that aren't present now but will be added in a later commit are -
 * ***Data Preprocessing***
 * ***Model training for both models***